Eykthirnyr/UniFi-Voucher-Manager/README.md

-# UniFi Network Voucher Manager
+# UniFi Network Voucher Manager - DOCKER Version

 A single-file Flask application that issues UniFi guest WiFi vouchers.
 Users request a code from a self-service portal while administrators configure options through a PIN-protected page.
 The application aims to be easy to deploy on a small server or appliance.